jazzfan2/wordif/README.md

 	         Compare each file in 1st directory to equally unique-numbered file in 2nd directory -p       Output as PDF- instead of HTML-files

-# How to use wdiffer.py:
+# How to use wdiffer.py and wdiffer.sh:
 Usage:

 	wdiffer.py   [OPTIONS]  FILE1       FILE2
+	wdiffer.sh   [OPTIONS]  FILE1       FILE2

 Options: